AstroNvim/astrocommunity/README.md

 #b7bdf8: pack
 -->

-This repository contains plugin configuration specifications, a collection of community-contributed plugins for AstroNvim, a neovim configuration by AstroNvim.
-The configuration specs are used to manage the various plugins that are used in AstroNvim.
+AstroNvim's community repository contains plugin configuration specifications — a collection of plugins contributed by the community for AstroNvim, a NeoVim configuration.
+These specifications help manage the variety of plugins used in AstroNvim.

 ## 📦 Setup

-Add the following to your `plugins` configuration, either in your `user/init.lua` file or in a file in `user/plugins/` folder such as `user/plugins/community.lua`
+To integrate the community plugins, add the provided configurations to your `plugins` setup.
+This can be done in your `user/init.lua` file or within a dedicated file in the `user/plugins/` directory.
+If you're unfamiliar with these directories, we recommend referring to the [AstroNvim documentation](https://docs.astronvim.com/Configuration/manage_user_config).
-If you're not sure what folders we are talking about it is recommended to read [AstroNvim Readme](https://docs.astronvim.com/Configuration/manage_user_config).

 ### `user/init.lua` example

-Put the following in your `user/init.lua` file:
+Integrate the following content within your `user/init.lua`:

 ```lua
 return {